 Electric vehicles are synonymous with progress, be it technological, environmental, or societal.
-They will be one of the keys for renewable energies’ and electric system’s development thanks to smart charging.
+Thanks to smart charging, they are becoming one of the keys in the development of renewable energies and the balance of electric systems.

-The EDF group is convinced that electric mobility will thrive with smart and accessible to all charging solutions.
-That is why we made smart charging and the development of its infrastructures one of the strong point of our Electric Mobility Plan, launched in October 2018.
+The EDF group is convinced that electric mobility must include smart charging solutions.
+That is why smart charging and the development of the relevant infrastructures have been one of the strong points of our Electric Mobility Plan since its launch in October 2018.

 What’s smart charging?

-Smart charging is a generic term for all technologies optimizing the charging or the energy discharging of an electric vehicle, by managing the charging power of the vehicle efficiently, flexibly and economically.
+Smart charging is a generic term that refers to all types of technology that seek to optimize the charging or discharging of an electric vehicle, by managing the vehicle's charging power in an efficient, flexible and economical way.

-With smart charging, electro mobility becomes a real opportunity for the development of renewable energies, the electrical system and the owner of an electric vehicle.
+With smart charging, electromobility represents a real opportunity for the development of renewable energies, for the electrical system and for owners of electric vehicles.